-The night seems pretty quiet on Collins Avenue, with all my friends gone.
-My new pickup technique is not working so well with no friends around.
-I’m leaning against the wall outside Nathan’s when a man asks me if I want a cigarette.
+With all my friends gone, the night seems pretty quiet on Collins Avenue.
+My new pickup technique is not working so well with no friends to back me up.
+I am leaning against the wall outside Nathan’s, when a man asks me if I want a cigarette.

 “I thought I was the one to ask for a smoke.”

 He laughs, “ How old are you, kid?”

 “Seriously?
 You’re gonna get busted for cruisin’ this area at your age.”

 “Busted for what?”

 “For bein’ a runaway tryin’ to sell his ass.”

 “It’s not what I think that counts, just the vice squad.
 But I can tell ya how to make some real money.”

 “Yeah, goin’ down some alley for five minutes.”